 01 of 08

-You could begin your day with the Australian breakfast favorite known as a Fry-Up.
+You could begin your day with the Australian breakfast favorite known as an Aussie breakfast fry-up.
 It is similar to the bacon and eggs breakfasts enjoyed throughout the world, but the Aussie twist usually includes baked beans.

 For a healthier option, consider making your own toasted muesli.
 It's a quick snack that's ideal for breakfast and a single batch can last your family for many days, even weeks.
 Better yet, form your muesli into bars for a quick, nutritious breakfast on the go.